Military Intelligence Directorate (Israel): List of directors

 The head of Aman is the senior intelligence officer in the IDF and engages in intelligence decision and policy-making at the same level as the heads of the Shabak and the Mossad: together, they form the three highest-ranking, co-equal heads of the Israeli Intelligence Community, focusing on the military, domestic (including the Palestinian territories), and foreign intelligence fronts respectively.

-On June 10, 2005, then-IDF's Chief of Staff, Lieutenant General Dan Halutz, in a move viewed as surprising, announced that Major General Aharon Zeevi-Farkash would be replaced by Major General Amos Yadlin.
+In June 2005, then-IDF's Chief of Staff, Lieutenant General Dan Halutz, in a move viewed as surprising, announced that Major General Aharon Zeevi-Farkash would be replaced by Major General Amos Yadlin.
 Yadlin, who had been serving as the IDF's military attaché in Washington, D.C., was a combat pilot, former head of the air force's Air Intelligence Directorate, and Halutz's deputy.
-Yadlin was appointed as Aman Director on January 5, 2006, with Zeevi-Farkash having served an extended term.
-In November 2010 Yadlin was replaced by Major General Aviv Kochavi.
+Yadlin was appointed as Aman Director in January 2006, with Zeevi-Farkash having served an extended term.
+In November 2010, Yadlin was replaced by Major General Aviv Kochavi.